Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 1. **Latent-Graph Learning for Disease Prediction.** *Luca Cosmo et al, MICCAI 2020.*  [[PDF]](https://link.springer.com/chapter/10.1007/978-3-030-59713-9_62) [[Author]](https://www.dsi.unive.it/~cosmo/)
 Notes: This paper proposes an end-to-end trainable graph learning architecture that automatically learns to predict an underlying patients-graph.
 The edge weight is learned through a sigmoid-like function with two trainable parameters.
 This method can work in inductive setting since it does not directly optimize a graph for a given population but rather learn a function that predicts the graph from input features.
 The graph learned is directly used only in a classification loss without any regularization.
 Besides, the global threshold and the Euclidean space embedding may not be necessarily optimal.

+1. **Graph-Revised Convolutional Network.** *Donghan Yu et al, ECML PKDD 2020.*  [[PDF]]() [[Author]]()

+1. **Data Augmentation for Graph Neural Networks.** *Tong Zhao et al, AAAI 2021.*  [[PDF]]() [[Author]]()

 1. **SLAPS: Self-Supervision Improves Structure Learning for Graph Neural Networks.** *Bahare Fatemi et al, NeurIPS 2021.* [[PDF]](https://proceedings.neurips.cc/paper/2021/file/bf499a12e998d178afd964adf64a60cb-Paper.pdf) [[Author]](https://baharefatemi.github.io/homepage/)
 Notes: This paper proposes **Simultaneous Learning of Adjacency and GNN Parameters with Self-supervision (SLAPS)** for semi-supervised classification, which provides more supervision for inferring a graph structure through self-supervision.
-The authors also identify a **Supervision Starvation** problem in latent graph learning: To solve this, a multi-task learning framework is designed by supplementing the classification task with a self-supervised task (which is based on the hypothesis that a graph structure is suitable for predicting the node feature is also suitable for predicting the node labels).
+The authors also identify a **Supervision Starvation** problem in latent graph learning: the edges between pairs of nodes that are far from labeled nodes receive insufficient supervision.
+To solve this, a multi-task learning framework is designed by supplementing the classification task with a self-supervised task (which is based on the hypothesis that a graph structure is suitable for predicting the node feature is also suitable for predicting the node labels).
+Also refer to [paper](http://proceedings.mlr.press/v119/you20a/you20a.pdf).

 1. **Differentiable Graph Module (DGM) for Graph Convolutional Networks.** *Anees Kazi et al, IEEE TPAMI 2023.* [[PDF]](https://ieeexplore.ieee.org/document/9763421) [[Author]](https://campar.in.tum.de/Main/AneesKazi.html)
 Notes: The current GNNs are often restricted to the transductive setting and rely on the assumption that underlying graph is known and fixed.
 This paper proposes **Differentiable Graph Module (DGM)** that infers the graph directly from the data.
 Specifically, DGM is a learnable function that predicts edge probabilities in the graph which are optimal for the downstream task. **Latent Graph**: the graph itself is not be explicitly given.